 Oscar White Muscarella mentions this quote, albeit indirectly, during a critique of those who defend the purchasing of forgeries.[6, p.8] I think he argues that this idea was used to dismiss the seriousness of purchasing of, and hence supporting the creation of, forgeries.
 This being done so that the perpetuators of the idea could continue to more easily sell off their own forged creations.

 The quote is often attributed to Max Friedländer but, in what I see as a bout of irony, doubts have been raised about this attribution.
-I said “maybe Max J. Friedländer” under the quote because there is another contestant who has been nominated as the originator, namely Martin Lerner.
+The contestant is Martin Lerner.
 Who really said it first?
 Or at all?
-I explore some possible answers to these questions below.
+I have explored some of the possible answers to these questions.

 Bird’s Eye View